This chapter was updated in January 2019 to ensure that it is in line with current local processes in Oxfordshire.

 It may be defined as abuse involving one or more abusers and a number of related or non-related abused children.
 The abusers concerned may be acting in concert to abuse children, sometimes acting in isolation or may be using an institutional framework or position of authority to recruit children for abuse.

 Such abuse occurs both as part of a network of abuse across a family or community and within institutions such as residential settings, in day care and in other provisions such as youth services, sports clubs and voluntary groups.
-There may also be cases of children being abused via the use of the Internet see also E-Safety: Children Exposed to Abuse through the Digital Media.
+There may also be cases of children being abused via the use of the Internet see also Online Safety.

 Each investigation of organised or multiple abuse will be different, according to the characteristics of each situation and the scale and complexity of the investigation.
 But all will require thorough planning, good inter-agency working and attention to the welfare needs of the child victim or adult survivor involved.